A comprehensive guide to the best DIY day trips from Batumi and guided Batumi day tours with recommended itineraries and transport instructions.

 - Great for: Nature & culture

 Machakhela is more remote and sees far fewer tourists than Mtirala.
 I personally prefer Machakhela because it combines nature with fascinating local culture and history.

 There’s also a stone ‘Tamara’ bridge, a pillbox gun left over from the Ottoman wars, and a few other interesting landmarks to spot within the park.
+There is a new Visitors’ Centre where you can find maps and information.
 I recommend visiting with a tour group that will organise lunch for you – eating a home-cooked Adjarian meal of Sinori cheese pie and Borano buttery cheese in Machakhela is an absolute treat.

 If you want to hang around for breakfast, there are several guesthouses that would be happy to host you.

 → Read all about my experience visiting Machakhela from Batumi.

 How to get to Machakhela from Batumi